top of page

 Vicki Paton

-I am the founder of The Hideaway.
-I am originally from Fife in Scotland and moved to beautiful Bristol in 2002.
-I was a teacher in South Bristol for 15 years.
-Within this time I taught Year 2 children before becoming deputy head and specialising in early years education.
-I trained and achieved my level 3 Forest School leader qualification and began to see the benefits it brought to the children who regularly participated.
-Having been a teacher and having two children of my own I am all too aware of the pressure we put our young children under within the education system.
-I want my children and others to enjoy getting muddy, learn first hand about the seasons and above all learn about themselves and their capabilities in the beautiful outdoors.
+Is the founder of The Hideaway.
+Originally from Fife in Scotland and moved to beautiful Bristol in 2002.
+She was a teacher in South Bristol for 15 years and in this time taught Year 2 children before becoming deputy head and specialising in early years education.
+She trained and achieved her level 3 Forest School leader qualification and began to see the benefits it brought to the children who regularly participated.
+Having been a teacher and having two children of her own, she was all too aware of the pressure we put our young children under within the education system.
+She wants her children and others to enjoy getting muddy, learn first hand about the seasons and above all learn about themselves and their capabilities in the beautiful outdoors.

 image0 (2).jpeg